EconLearn

 Gross Domestic Product (GDP) vs Per Capita GDP

 Gross Domestic Product (GDP) and Per Capita GDP are two Measuring the Economy concepts in AP Economics that students often mix up.
-In short: gross domestic product (gdp) is gross Domestic Product is the total market value of all final goods and services produced within a country in a given period of time.
-Meanwhile, per capita gdp is per capita GDP is the total GDP of a country divided by its population, measuring average economic output per person.
+Gross Domestic Product is the total market value of all final goods and services produced within a country in a given period of time.
+Per capita GDP is the total GDP of a country divided by its population, measuring average economic output per person.
 Here is how they compare side by side.

 Gross Domestic Product (GDP)